greg-raven/Department-21/_drafts/funnies.md

 To her tender little hide!

 If I had no problem when I came in,
-I surely have one now…
+I surely have one now...
 If there had been a cyst in there,
 It would have popped, Ker-pow!!